How to Arrange Furniture: No-Fail Tricks

 Bedroom Furniture Arranging: Adjust for Size

 In a small bedroom, use fewer furniture pieces of a slightly larger scale to maximize floor space.
-Opt for tall pieces, such as this armoire, that add volume in a smaller footprint.
+Opt for tall pieces, such as an armoire, that add volume in a smaller footprint.
+A small bedroom furniture arrangement should be planned with the essentials in mind first, and then add amenities as they fit.

 Bedroom Furniture Arranging: Add Comfort